 5. As regards the effects of the Interlaken and Izmir Declarations on the Court's situation, the CDDH does not at present dispose of information that may contribute to an objective evaluation of effects identifiably due to the Declarations.
 Indeed, an examination of the provisions of Section E ("The Court") of the Interlaken Declaration and Section F ("The Court") of the Izmir Declaration shows that the political declarations contained therein could not be expected to generate isolatable, quantifiable results; in many cases, they consist of encouragement to the Court to persevere with existing actions.
-The CDDH notes, however, that the Court provided information directly to the Committee of Ministers at the Liaison Committee (CL-CEDH) meeting on 24 September 2012.
-It also recalls that the Interlaken Conference invited the Committee of Ministers to evaluate, during the years 2012 to 2015, to what extent the implementation of Protocol No. 14 and of the Interlaken Action Plan had improved the situation of the Court, and that the present report is thus a contribution to an on-going process.
+The CDDH notes, however, that the Court provided information directly to the Ministers' Deputies at their meeting on 24 October 2012.2 It also recalls that the Interlaken Conference invited the Committee of Ministers to evaluate, during the years 2012 to 2015, to what extent the implementation of Protocol No. 14 and of the Interlaken Action Plan had improved the situation of the Court, and that the present report is thus a contribution to an on-going process.